BiodataAnalysisGroup/virtual-tutorial-perturbation-modelling/README.md

    Reboot when prompted.
    After the reboot Windows finishes downloading Ubuntu; choose a **username** (e.g. `tutorial`) and **password** when the black “Ubuntu” window appears.

+   > If the command above does not work, follow the [official WSL installation guide](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL 2 and Ubuntu manually.

 2. **Open Ubuntu** (look for *“Ubuntu”* in the Start menu) and install **Git**: